AviatrixSystems/Docs/HowTos/FAQ.rst

 The Aviatrix product consists of a Controller and Gateways.
 When the product is deployed in the public cloud marketplace, what you launch is the Controller instance.
 From the Controller console, you launch gateways by using cloud provider APIs.

-When the product is deployed as a virtual appliance in a virtualized datacenter environment, the Controller and Gateway are bundled into one virtual image, such as OVF and VHD.
+When the product is deployed as a virtual appliance in a virtualized datacenter environment, the Controller and Gateway are bundled into one virtual image, such as OVF (Open Virtualization Format) and VHD (Virtual Hard Disk).

 The following FAQ discusses only the cloud deployment scenario.